prem-muthedath/timer/README.md

 Beck keeps his framework deliberately minimal and simple, because his aim is not to develop a robust framework for the public domain with thousands of users but to demonstrate certain principles for readers of his book.
-So Beck tolerates many things that he otherwise would have improved on or redesigned.
+So Beck correctly accepts stuff that he otherwise would have improved on or redesigned.

-Over here, as part of my learning, I decided to refactor parts of Beck's code that I felt needed clarity, including:
+Over here, my goal is to try and do a good object design by putting stuff that I learned from Beck's book into practice.
+So, as part of my learning, I decided to refactor parts of Beck's code that I felt needed clarity, including:

 1. Logic and data not together (mainly related to reflection);
 2. One class -- MethodTimer in Beck's code -- doing more than one thing;